braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/advanced_use_cases/google_tag_manager.md

 ## Configuring your Google Tag Manager {#configuring-ios-google-tag-manager}

 In this example, we’ll pretend we are a music streaming app that wants to log different events as users listen to songs.
-Using Google Tag Manager for iOS, we can control which of our 3rd party vendors receive this event and create tags specific to Braze.
+Using Google Tag Manager for iOS, we can control which of our third-party vendors receive this event and create tags specific to Braze.

 ### Custom events